zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Distributed load balancer cache

-You can choose to distribute load balancer cache between API Gateway's instances.
-To do so, the caching service is required to be running.
+You can choose to distribute the load balancer cache between API Gateway's instances.
+To distribute the load balancer cache is is necessary that the caching service is running.
 Gateway service instances are reuqired to have the same DN (Distinguished name) on the server certificate.

+Use the following procedure to distribute the load balancer cache between API Gateway's instances.

 **Follow these steps:**